ANDRESFPH/hello_app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This application is to learn some basic things about howt o use rails and to learn some heroku

 Things you may want to cover: